Conformal Scale Geometry of Spacetime -- A lower bound for a total mass: Compactification of Spacetime

 \section{Compactification of Spacetime}

-We assume independently of the matter contents that a global spacetime $(V,g)$ is established by solving the Einstein-field equations in temporal gauge, with $g$ of the following form in coordinates $(x^\alpha)$: Let's denote $\Omega^2:=|\gamma|$, then
+We assume independently of the matter contents that a global in time spacetime $(V,g)$ is established by solving the Einstein-field equations in temporal gauge, with $g$ of the following form in coordinates $(x^\alpha)$: $\Omega$ is a $x^0$-independent function,